malimustafaa/vqg-Natural-Question-Generation/README.md

   ```
   then pass `--meteor-jar tools/meteor-1.5/meteor-1.5.jar` to `evaluate.py` (requires a JRE; not committed
   to this repo since it's a ~68MB third-party binary, see `.gitignore`).
-- **Generic/repeated generations, and why our BLEU/METEOR run higher than the paper's.** GRNN_all/X runs
-  generate the same handful of generic questions ("where is this ?", "how old is the baby ?") for 15-25%
-  of the entire test set regardless of image content.
-Automatic scores end up looking paper-competitive
-  (or higher) *because of* this, not despite it -- nearly every VQG reference question shares the same
-  interrogative skeleton ("what/where/how" + "is/are" + pronoun), so a short, content-free, grammatically-
-  generic guess gets partial BLEU/METEOR credit against almost any reference, regardless of whether it
-  actually engages with the image.
-That's the opposite of what the paper's task definition is going for
-  (Section 3/Figure 2 explicitly excludes generic/visually-trivial questions), so higher automatic scores
-  here do not mean better -- or even paper-comparable -- generation quality.

-  We looked for a fixable bug and didn't find one.
-Two targeted interventions were tried and both made
-  the collapse *worse*, not better, which points at the cause being structural rather than a training
-  hyperparameter or data-construction bug:
-  - Lower LR + higher patience (more training time): worse.
-More training converges *harder* toward
-    whatever a generic model already prefers, rather than moving away from it.
-  - Sampling one random reference per image per epoch instead of all 5 expanded in parallel: also worse,
-    and reverted -- back to the paper-standard multi-reference training setup described above.

-  The most likely actual cause is architectural, and faithful to the paper as specified: `vqg/model.py`
-  injects the image feature exactly once, as the GRU's initial hidden state (`h0`), with no attention and
-  no re-injection at later decoding steps (paper, Section 4.1: "the initial recurrent state to a ...
-  GRU").
-GRUs have update/reset gates explicitly designed to let hidden-state information decay over
-  time; with the image only present at t=0, its influence on word choice can fade within just a few
-  timesteps, leaving the model to fall back on its learned token-to-token language model -- which is, by
-  construction, generic and image-agnostic.
-This is a known weakness of init-hidden-state-only visual
-  conditioning in general (it's part of why later captioning architectures moved to attention), and it's
-  inherent to the architecture the paper specifies, not something introduced by this reproduction.
-The
-  paper never reports a generation-diversity statistic for its own model, so we can't confirm whether
-  GRNN in the original paper showed the same degree of collapse -- but given the shared architecture,
-  it plausibly does to some extent, just unreported.

-  One secondary, kept fix: `vqg/beam_search.py` ranked purely by raw cumulative log-probability, which
-  structurally favors short sequences (every extra token multiplies in another sub-1 probability) on top
-  of the above. `--length-penalty` (GNMT-style, default `0.0` = unchanged, paper doesn't specify either
-  way) counteracts that specific bias and gave a small, real improvement in testing -- but only a small
-  one; the dominant effect is architectural, per above, and isn't something a decode-time flag can fix.

 ## Results